Updated for 2022: Conflict interview questions are some of the most common behavioral interview questions that hiring managers ask.

-Now you can select which competency in particular you would like to start practicing.
+Now you can select which competency you’d like to practice.

 Once you have selected your competency question set, you will be taken to the practice area.
 A pre-recorded interviewer will ask you a set of questions about your chosen competency.
 You will have the opportunity to practice your answers using your STAR bullet points as notes.

 Continue to practice until you can seamlessly give a complete answer without referencing your notes.

 When you have mastered your answers, navigate to the “My Videos” tab where you will find all of your recordings.